ayush-saklani/classsync/README.md

 - [ ] relocating the assets and refactoring the website according to students , teacher and admin
 - [ ] Deployment of code [backend + frontend]
 - [ ] collection or list for events and subject list.
+- [ ] before entering the timetable for sections, subject allocation and fixation should be done beforehand else teacher data will be resetted.

  ___subject (list) will store the subject course and semester wise.___

 ___events will be stored date wise[date as a primary key to match] in a collection(collection preferred because we want to extract 7 days of upcoming events).___